-Communications & Public Engagement assists with engaging and informing the public of the City's operations and initiatives through reports to City Council, information campaigns, saskatoon.ca and City social media channels (Twitter, Facebook, Instagram and YouTube).
-Communications & Public Engagement guides the distribution of corporate news releases and public service announcements, as well as City-related information for journalists.
-The division is responsible for training City spokespeople to be effective communicators with the news media.
+Media Relations manages and coordinates the City's interaction with the local, provincial, national and international news media.
+It guides the distribution of corporate News Releases and Public Service Announcements, as well as City-related information for journalists.
+Media Relations is responsible for training City spokespeople to be effective communicators with the news media.